dshorthouse/dina/README.md

 ### Disclaimer

 The DINA APIs for each of its components are under rapid development and so too is this gem.
 The intent of the latter is to be as closely aligned with the most recent versions of the former.
-As such, this gem makes use of the DINA APIs via its frontend reverse proxy.
+As such, this gem makes use of the DINA APIs via their single, frontend gateway.

 [![Gem Version][8]][9]
 [![Continuous Integration Status][6]][7]